PPM Logo

 A2.4.3 Complainant as Witness.
 After making an Allegation, the Complainant’s role is to serve as a witness if needed.

-A2.9 Retention of Records.
+A2.10 Retention of Records.
 At the closure of a case under this Policy, the case file consisting of the Allegation, the reports of the Inquiry and/or Investigation committees, correspondence, transcripts, and other records related to the case shall be maintained by the RIO.
-Essential evidence (records and evidence needed to conduct the Research Misconduct proceeding) shall be kept for three (3) years after the date of a final Inquiry report if the matter does not proceed to Investigation or seven (7) years after completion of an Investigation proceeding or the completion of any federal proceeding involving the Research Misconduct Allegation.
+The Institutional record and all sequestered evidence shall be kept for seven (7) years after completion of the proceeding.
 Records shall be retained as required by federal policies as applicable.
-The RIO may use his or her discretion in determining what constitutes essential evidence.
-Examples of factors to be considered are whether Research Misconduct was found, the importance of the evidence to the finding of Research Misconduct, the uniqueness of the materials, and the extent to which the evidence is needed in connection with ongoing Research.

-A2.10 Legal Advice.
-Throughout the process of handling an Allegation, the RIO, and committee members shall consult with Campus or University Counsel, as needed, for advice and to ensure compliance with these Procedures.
+A2.11 Legal Advice.
+Throughout the process of handling an Allegation, the RIO, the DO, and committee members shall consult with Campus or University Counsel, as needed, for advice and to ensure compliance with these Procedures.
 Complainants, Respondents, and witnesses may be accompanied by an advisor during any interview, but only for the purposes of observation and advice.
+Advisors may only advise their advisee.
+They may not directly participate in or interfere with any proceeding under this Policy.

 B2.
 Initial Assessment of Allegation.
 The Department Head receiving an Allegation shall notify the RIO and only take such further action as directed by the RIO.
 The RIO receiving an Allegation shall perform an initial assessment of the Allegation as provided in this Section.